Conference changes its name!

 West Coast Healthcare Missions and Ministry Conference, Whew what a mouthfull!
 Although descriptive of who we were, it was hard for people to determine if they fit in our conference.

 Are you an Christian MPH from Missouri wondering how best to combine faith and community health?
-If yes, join us!
 A nurse working three shifts a week and trying to do community outreach with your church on the weekend?
-If yes, join us!
 A theology student wondering how to reach sick and hurting people in their community?
-If yes, join us!
 Are you interested in the community located at the cross streets of Faith and Health?
 If yes, please join us!

 Through a time of prayer and discussion, we decided to simplify the name to Healthcare Missions Conference.